alexlobera/react-koans/README.md

   - React Instance
   - React Element

-Your are also going to practise testing with React using:
+You are also going to practise testing with React using:
   - Mocha
   - Chai
   - Sinon